wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 \[\!NOTE\] As before, if you prefer to browse the full code for this implementation, you can check out the `abilities` [branch](https://github.com/wptrainingteam/list-all-urls/tree/abilities) of the GitHub repository.

 Registering an Ability in PHP is possibly using the `wp_register_ability()` function.
-To ensure the Ability is registered correctly, this function should always be called inside a callback hooked into the  `wp_abilities_api_init` action hook
+To ensure the Ability is registered correctly, this function should always be called inside a callback hooked into the  `wp_abilities_api_init` action hook.

 ```
 add_action( 'wp_abilities_api_init', 'list_all_urls_register_abilities' );